App version: 0.1.0

 Income-Contingent Repayment (ICR)

-The Income-Contingent Repayment (ICR) plan has the highest monthly payment of any of the income-driven repayment plans: 20% of your discretionary income or the amount you’d pay on a fixed, 12-year term, whichever is lower.
+The ICR plan has the highest monthly payment of any of the income-driven repayment plans: 20% of your discretionary income or the amount you’d pay on a fixed, 12-year term, whichever is lower.
 It also has a long repayment term of 25 years.
 The ICR plan may be a good choice for parent borrowers because it’s the only income-driven plan for which parent loans are eligible.
 Recommended: Your Guide to Choosing a Student Loan Repayment Plan

 Can You Refinance Your Student Loans to a Revised Pay As You Earn (REPAYE) Plan?

 The REPAYE plan is a federal repayment plan available only for federal student loans.
 When you refinance student loans, you exchange one or more of your existing loans for a new loan.
 However, by refinancing your federal loans with a private lender, they will no longer be eligible for REPAYE.
 How refinancing works is that it gives you the chance to choose new repayment terms, typically between five and 20 years.
 If you opt for a longer term, you may lower your monthly student loan payments.
 Just be aware that in this case you’ll likely pay more interest over the long term.
 You can find and compare student loan refinance rates to get a sense of your options.While refinancing can have a number of benefits, including potentially lowering your interest rate, which could save you money, it may not be the best choice for federal loans.
 Not only does refinancing make federal loans ineligible for plans like REPAYE, but it also means forfeiting access to other federal programs and protections, such as deferment and loan forgiveness programs.
+Recommended: Can You Declare Bankruptcy for Student Loans?

 The Takeaway

 The REPAYE plan can help give you relief on your monthly federal student loan payments, and it may be especially beneficial if you’re single and have undergraduate loan debt to pay off.
 The plan may not be as appealing if you’re married, since it uses your income and your spouse’s to calculate your monthly payment.
-It might be worth exploring the option of refinancing your student loans as long as you don’t need access to federal programs or protections and if you could save money by qualifying for a lower interest rate.
-You may be able to get better loan terms as well.Lantern by SoFi can help by showing you offers from multiple lenders at once so you can easily compare loan rates and terms to help decide whether refinancing makes sense for you.
+And the REPAYE plan will be replaced by the SAVE plan over the next year.It might be worth exploring the option of refinancing your student loans as long as you don’t need access to federal programs or protections and if you could save money by qualifying for a lower interest rate.
+Lantern by SoFi can help by showing you offers from multiple lenders at once so you can easily compare loan rates and terms to help decide whether refinancing makes sense for you.
 Explore options for student loan refinancing with Lantern.

 Frequently Asked Questions